 The report is not a protocol of procedures, i.e. it should not provide a detailed listing of all steps made in order to solve the problem.
-It is rather a documentation of the applied solution and should also motivate why this particular solution was chosen.
-It can be appropriate to also mention other possible solutions that were tried but lateron abandoned for good reasons.
-However, the description of the implemented solution must definitely outweigh such references.
+It is rather a documentation of

 1.2 The Purpose of a Seminar Paper